timlohse1104/tilloh.dev/backend/README.md

 Generate an application

-1. Run `nx g application --name=my-app "--tags=scope:my-app, type:app"` from root path to generate a nest application.
+1. Run `nx g @nx/nest:application --name=my-app "--tags=scope:my-app, type:app"` to generate a nest application.
 2. Answer "Which bundler would you like to use to build the library?
 Choose 'none' to skip build setup." with "tsc"
 3. Answer "Which linter would you like to use?" with "eslint"
 4. Answer "Which unit test runner would you like to use?" with "jest"

 Generate a library

-1. Run `nx g library --name=my-lib --directory=/my-app/controller/ "--tags=scope:my-app, type:controller"` from root path to generate a library.
+1. Run `nx g @nx/nest:library --name=my-lib --directory=/my-app/controller/ "--tags=scope:my-app, type:controller"` to generate a library.
 2. Answer "Which bundler would you like to use to build the library?
 Choose 'none' to skip build setup." with "tsc"
 3. Answer "Which linter would you like to use?" with "eslint"
 4. Answer "Which unit test runner would you like to use?" with "jest"